EMBOCONcs/EMBOCON_Interfaces/Examples/sGEMS/crane_fpga/README.md

 Example of linking EMBOCON supervisor interface with a controller running on FPGA
 =================================================================================

-*Author*: Andrea Suardi, a.suasu@imperial.ac.uk, Imperial College London 2013
+*Author*: Andrea Suardi, a.suardi@imperial.ac.uk, Imperial College London 2013

 ## Requirements for simulation

-Matlab R2012a or later with compatible C-compiler.
+- Matlab R2012a or later with compatible C-compiler.
-Xilinx evaluation board
+- Xilinx evaluation board
-FPGA controller implementation integrated
+- FPGA controller implementation integrated

 ## Simulation instructions